-If your employee has been employed for more than a year, he/she will keep his/her status as an employee if he/she can document that he/she is laid-off and have registered as a job seeker with NAV.
-If the employee has been employed for less than a year, he/she can keep his/her status as employed for six months, but he/she needs to prove that he/she has been laid-off and registered as a job seeker with NAV.
+If your employee has been employed for more than a year, he/she will keep their status as an employee if he/she can document that they are laid-off and have registered as a job seeker with NAV.
+If the employee has been employed for less than a year, they can keep his/her status as employed for six months, but he/she needs to prove that he/she has been laid-off and registered as a job seeker with NAV.
 The employee does not have to present a copy of his/her registration certificate.

 Will it have any consequences if the employee’s stay in Norway exceeds 90 days while waiting to register with the police?

 No, this will not have any consequences, but the employee should register as soon as the police re-opens and it is possible to get appointments to register as an EU/EEA-citizen.